Mission Summit Trek

 Acclimatization refers to gaining elevation and returning to a lower altitude so that the body can adjust at high elevation.
 Lack of acclimatization takes time to adjust in high elevation, which results in altitude sickness.

-Using a dimox tablet is the best way to prevent altitude sickness.
+Using a Dimox tablet is the best way to prevent altitude sickness.
 But it is always recommended to consult with a doctor to take a dimox tablet.
 We should always take dimox from the starting day of trekking.

 We should use dimox from low altitude.
 Normally, dimox tablets constitute 250 mg, and we should take 125 mg in the morning and 125 mg in the evening every day.
-Using dimox after breakfast and lunch is the best way of intaking it.
+Using dimox after breakfast and lunch is the best way of taking it.

 No, we should not use Dimox tablets throughout the trek.
 It is essential to use Dimox from a lower altitude and continue until reaching the highest elevation and returning down below 3500 m above sea level.
 It is not necessary to use Dimox if you are trekking to 3500 m above sea level.